-Note: In these lists, a comma has not been used before the and.
-However, some people prefer to use commas before the and.
+In these lists, a comma has not been used before the “and.”
+However, some people prefer to use commas before the “and.”

 She invited Amanda, Amy, Nick, and Claire to her party.

-Although either with or without the comma is acceptable, it is good to be consistent.
+Either with or without the comma is acceptable, however, it is good to be consistent.

-A good way to remember these coordinators is to remember the phrase FAN BOYS.
+An excellent way to remember these coordinators is to remember the phrase FANBOYS.